makersacademy/rps-challenge/README.md

 * Remove repetition of weapons list (currently an array and hash).
 * Put that controller on a diet!
 * Remove redundant tests.
+* Combine game and alt_game models into one file.
 * More CSS/styling.